 While these videos provide pertinent suggestions and legal information, they are not considered legal advice.
 The USPTO may only provide general information about legal advice and the use of an attorney to help you through the application process.

 The play buttons below connect you to the videos on the USPTO YouTube channel.

 ACCESSIBILITY NOTE: For those viewers requiring closed captioning and audio descriptions, please use the "Enhanced Accessibility Versions" of the videos linked below.

 Questions or comments about any of the videos?
 Please contact TMIN@uspto.gov.
 Note that this address should only be used for specific questions and comments about the materials covered in the videos, not for general questions.
 For general questions, please contact TrademarkAssistanceCenter@uspto.gov.

 This video is a must for anyone interested in starting a business to sell a product or offer a service.
 It highlights the important role of trademarks in that process, including a discussion of how trademarks, patents, copyrights, domain names, and business name registrations all differ.
 It gives guidelines on how to select the right mark---one that is both federally registrable and legally protectable.
-It also explains the benefits of federal registration and suggests resources if you need help with your application.
-By the end of the video, you'll understand why having a trademark component of your business plan is critical to your success. [run time: 41:47]
+It also explains the benefits of federal registration and suggests free and reduced-price resources that can help you with your trademark.
+By the end of the video, you'll understand why having a trademark component of your business plan is critical to your success.